tnramalho/rockets-sdk/packages/rockets-server/README.md

         path: 'admin/users',
         // Swagger model type for responses
         model: YourUserDto,
-        // The entity managed by this admin CRUD
-        entity: UserEntity,

         // The CRUD adapter
         adapter: AdminUserTypeOrmCrudAdapter,
         // Optional DTOs for mutations